UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_08.md

 ---

-## A log transformed axis can reveal detail across a large range of values
+## A log-transformed axis can reveal detail across a large range of values

 ``` python
 alt.Chart(donations).mark_point().encode(